lessload/DNSCrypt-reload/README.md

 3. one click `Reload-dnscrypt.bat` _[run as admin]_ to access internet with dnscrypt, script will automatic detect internet or wait for you to login through Web Portal and run dnscrypt-proxy.

-( recommend you to run script before connect wifi , Web Captive Portal will not show if you run script after )<br/>
+( recommend you to run script before connect wifi , Web Captive Portal will not show _in some case_ if you run script after )<br/>
 ( no need to stop service just restart to get internet connection back )

 ## Pro
+- support Web Captive Portal, Normally `dnscrypt-proxy` may break web portal in some case.
 - easy to re-run dnscrypt-proxy by run `Reload-dnscrypt.bat` _[run as admin]_
-- always run dnscrypt-proxy, it may block connection when you use internet for first time or when you need login through Web Portal. <br/>Just run `Reload-dnscrypt.bat` .
-Script will wait you login or done connection.
-- support Web Captive Portal ('nslookup' & 'ping' not work like this script ).
 - just script, no need more resource usage.
 - less data leak ( `just 5s` )
 - clean.